rigoudyg/climaf/doc/scripts/ccdfheatcm.rst

 **Inputs** (in the order of CliMAF call):

+  - a dataset with salinity [T-file]
-  - a dataset with salinity and temperature [T-file]
+  - a dataset with temperature [T-file]

 **Mandatory arguments**: None